The Simple View of Dust and Morning Light: A Quick Look at Nature

 Bigger Word Set

-This bigger set of words is more than just talk – it builds a deep grasp of how dawn really works.
+This bigger set of words is more than just talk – it builds a deep understanding of how dawn really works.